HERSTMONCEUX MUSEUM, E. SUSSEX, UK

 The inventor of the cartridge exchange refueling system for electric vehicle lived in Polegate for a time with his wife.
 While living in this suburb of Eastbourne he met Paul Faulkes-Halbard who at the time was the owner of Filching Manor Motor Museum situated just outside the village of Jevington - famous for Banoffee pie and the Hungry Monk restaurant.
 Paul was the owner of the K3 blue bird boat of Sir Malcolm Campbell fame, a restoration project now passed to his son Karl Faulkes-Halbard, also a collector of Campbell memorabilia and operator of the Campbell go kart racing circuit.

-While a resident in Polegate, the "Bluebird Electric" project was formed by the inventor, when the driving services of Don Wales was secured following a meet up at the Bexhill-On-Sea motoring festival: The Bexhill 100.
+While a resident in Polegate, the "Bluebird Electric" project was formed by the inventor, when the driving services of Don Wales were secured following a meet up at the Bexhill-On-Sea motoring festival: The Bexhill 100.

 The Bluebird-Electric 1 was soon built by hand and on display at Beaulieu and other venues, which succeeded in raising the funds to build the Bluebird-Electric 2 with Sir Terence Conran contributing a significant sum, except that the builder/designer was never paid for his work even though he made the cars and came up with the marketing strategy, applied for and was granted patents, etc., and that is what makes this story so much more intriguing than if there were no rankles in the telling.

-PAUL FAULKES-HALBARD - An avid collector and restorer of motor vehicles, Paul saved many a vehicle from the scrap heap, lavishing time and money on bringing back into use umpteen vintage and veteran cars and the K3 Blue Bird boat of Sir Malcolm Campbell.
+PAUL FAULKES-HALBARD - Was an avid collector and restorer of motor vehicles.
+Paul saved many a vehicle from the scrap heap, lavishing time and money on bringing back into use umpteen vintage and veteran cars and the K3 Blue Bird boat of Sir Malcolm Campbell.
 The K3 had been left to rot at a fun park when Paul found it and brought it back to his Sussex workshops where it received many hundreds of man hours to put in a new alloy underside, timber frames and deck.
 A Rolls Royce Merlin derived V12 engine was installed and mated to the original propeller shaft to once again see this magnificent hydroplane on the water.
 If not for Paul and his son Karl and the team of engineers and craftsmen they had assembled, this boat would long ago have given way to wet rot from being left outside in the rain. you can see these amazing historic vehicles at Filching Manor Motor Museum near Polegate.

 It turns out that Sir Malcolm and his son Donald Campbell also had moments when they refused to settle with creditors and former project partners.
 That is no way for public school boys to carry on if they expect to receive applaud for their conduct or even to be knighted as Sir Malcolm was.
 It was probably cash-flow problems that led to Donald Campbell spectacularly flipping his K7 on Lake Coniston, to the amazement of a shocked world audience.
 If he'd had more funding, presumably more test tank work would have revealed the instability of the jet boat and the risks Donald was running.
 Ken Norris was aware of the limitations of the K7 and warned Donald of the dangers, but the rules at the time prohibited air control surfaces and the tailfin on both the CN7 and K7 was pushing the boundaries, where John Cobb's Railton Mobil Special had no fins at all and came close to 400mph.

 Ignoring all of that, we have the cars that came out of the business side of the electric land speed record cauldron.
 A car is a car, it does not try to cheat you.
 It is an inanimate object until it hits the track or road in the hands of a skilled driver.
 Cars are part of our culture and necessary for transport in our modern high-octane world.
-One reason, in fact the main reason for the development of these electric cars was and is to help stave off global warming in a move to a circular economy.
-Shame then about the infighting that effectively made the racing aspirations of the driver a no go for possible sponsors - at least for the foreseeable future.
+One reason, in fact the main reason for the development of these electric cars, was and is to help stave off global warming in a move to a circular economy.
+Shame then about the infighting that effectively made the racing aspirations of the driver a no-go for possible sponsors - at least for the foreseeable future.
 We live in hope.

 Following the LSR fiasco, and with the dust settled, the Ecostar DC50 was born.
 The little gem of a city sports car is the direct descendant of its electric racing cousins.
 It is not a paper exercise like other pretenders to the EV throne that abound.
 It is a real project with something tangible to show for the input of the many contributors and volunteers - and yes it drives when assembled - where at the moment the motors and other parts are kept locked away separately for security purposes and to prevent corrosion while not in use.